Our history

 Anthropologists, architects, development studies scholars, human geographers and planners, working on issues of urban design, housing, informality, inequality and planning, were researching cities in Africa, Central and Eastern Europe, East Asia and Latin and South America.

-Under Caroline Moser, GURC launched the interdisciplinary MSc Global Urban Development and Planning, which gave graduate students a broad training in the challenges facing cities from around the world.
+Under Caroline Moser, GURC launched the interdisciplinary MSc Global Urban Development and Planning, which gave graduate students broad training in the challenges facing cities from around the world.

 A research network

-This limited-life initiative brought together anthropologists, architects, economists, educationalists, engineers, geographers, historians, linguists, medics, sociologists and many more disciplines.
+This limited-life initiative brought together anthropologists, architects, economists, educationalists, engineers, geographers, historians, linguists, medics, sociologists, and many more disciplines.

-The Manchester Urban Institute
+The Manchester Urban Institute (MUI)